Pfefan/digi4-2-book/README.md

 # Digi4-2-pdf

-This project allows you to download your school books from Digi4School, a service where you can enter codes to access Books online.
-This works by downloading all the Files and Images and then Converting it to PDFs.
+This project allows you to download your school books from Digi4School, a service where you can enter codes to access books online.
+This works by downloading all the files and images and then converting them to PDFs.

 ## Features